S&L Advocates (formerly Sebalu & Lule Advocates)

 • A downstream petroleum entity in challenging a US$ 16.5 million assessment arising from various domestic taxes.

-• A downstream petroleum entity in challenging income tax and value added tax assessments arising from the importation of fuel.
+• Uganda's leading downstream petroleum entities in challenging income tax and value added tax assessments arising from the importation of fuel.

 • A leading commercial bank in challenging a stamp duty assessment on financial instruments.

-• A coffee and fast-foods restaurant in challenging value added tax assessment.
+• A coffee and fast-foods restaurant in challenging significant income tax and value added tax assessments.

 • A construction company on the settlement of a significant import duty and value added tax assessment.